 However, you DON’T need to be an expert, or even particularly knowledgeable, about a particular idea or author to mention it in your statement.
 If you are questioned about an aspect of an author’s work you have mentioned which you are unsure about, then be intellectually honest and say so, but try your best to have a go given what you already know about them or similar authors/ideas.

 This is not only the case for authors/books mentioned, but also if you put forward a highly ambitious or critical view in your statement.
 If you want to argue that Marx was totally wrong, then you better be ready to defend your view in a nuanced way.
 The bottom line is: stay intellectually honest and err on the side of modesty; academics tend to become less rather than more sure about the ‘truth’ the further they delve into their subject matter.

 Preferably, you will get your drafted personal statement checked by at last two of your teachers or guidance advisers.
 One should be subject-specific who can check over the content of your paragraphs and the other can be from a different department to provide feedback on grammatical accuracy and quality of the statement.

-Getting guidance from second and third parties can be useful but avoid asking too many people for input as trying to incorporate feedback from a variety of different opinions is challenging.
+Getting guidance from second and third parties can be useful ensure you retain editorial control, and that your voice and taste runs through the statement.
 If you try to include everyone’s different opinion, you can quickly end up with a jumbled statement that no longer reflects on you and your communication style and strengths.